yh-luo/from-zero-to-source-estimates/README.md

 After making BEM surfaces, use them to create BEM models, BEM solutions and setup the source space.

+Usually, ico4 (2562 sources per hemisphere) is precise enough and efficient for source reconstruction.
+But ico5 (10242 sources per hemisphere) can be used for extra precision.
+This demo uses ico4 (`bem_ico = 4` in `config.py`).

 #### Notes

 + MNE version < 20 has a bug that makes it impossible to create watershed BEMs when `overwrite=False`.